 Seeing Your Baby's Health Care Provider

-Your baby's provider can often diagnose colic by asking you about the baby's medical history, symptoms, and how long the crying lasts.
+Your baby's health care provider can often diagnose colic by asking you about the baby's medical history, symptoms, and how long the crying lasts.
 The provider will perform a physical exam and may do some tests to check your baby.

 Avoiding Your Baby's Triggers